The best Black Friday 2018 deal on the Nintendo Switch

 Looking for an excellent deal on the Nintendo Switch?
 Your chance may have already passed -- Google Express and Newegg both recently sold the console itself at a discount.
-So that leaves Black Friday, right?
-The day when everything's on sale?
-Sure, there are discounts, but they'll come with a catch.
+So that leaves Black Friday, the day when everything's on sale.
+There are discounts, but they come with a catch.
 That discount is contingent on you wanting Mario Kart 8 Deluxe.

 The latest Mario Kart entry is excellent, no doubt, but so far the only Black Friday promotions around Nintendo's popular console are bundles with the game included for $300.
 You have your choice of retailers, but that looks to be Nintendo's bundle of choice.
 The bundle will be available at the following stores: Target, Best Buy, Walmart, Amazon and GameStop.